How to Get More Google Reviews Using Automated Messaging (2026)

 If you automate the process and get just 2 new reviews per week, that is 104 reviews per year.
 In 12 months, you go from a 15-review listing to a 119-review listing.
 Your local search ranking climbs.
 Your click-through rate increases.
 Your phone starts ringing more.

-Businesses that move from under 20 reviews to over 100 typically see a 35 to 50% increase in local search traffic.
+Businesses that move from under 20 reviews to over 100 typically see a 35 to 50 percent increase in local search traffic.
 That is not a small bump.
 That is a new stream of customers finding you every month.

 Start Building Your Review Engine